Brent crude price up in markets

 Baku.
-16 October.
-REPORT.AZ/ At the world markets price for barrel of WTI (West Texas Intermediate) crude oil decreased by 0,56% or 0,26 USD and amounted to 46,38 USD.
+21 November.
+REPORT.AZ/ At the world markets price for barrel of WTI (West Texas Intermediate) crude oil increased by 0,62% or 0,26 USD and amounted to 41,46 USD.

 Report informs, price for Brent crude oil also changed in the world markets.
-So, price for this crude up by 0,58% or 0,09 USD and amounted to 49,73 USD per barrel.
+So, price for this crudeup by 1,09% or 0,48 USD and amounted to 44,66 USD per barrel.

 Share in Facebook